+By the time of his

+never communicated to the public during his

+Investigation into

-By the time of his never communicated to the public during his Investigation into Ian Elliott, the former head of the National Board for Safeguarding Children in the Irish Catholic Church, who has direct knowledge of Ms Donovan's complaint, told tonight's programme: 'I found the report, the story that Patricia had shared, to be entirely credible.
-I felt that she was relaying to me 'He had no fear of being caught' what she had experienced and that made me even more determined to ensure that the restrictions [on his ministry] were Asked for his view now of Bishop Casey, he said: 'That he was an offender, a sexual predator.
+Ian Elliott, the former head of the National Board for Safeguarding Children in the Irish Catholic Church, who has direct knowledge of Ms Donovan's complaint, told tonight's programme: 'I found the report, the story that Patricia had shared, to be entirely credible.
+I felt that she was relaying to me

+'He had no fear of being caught' what she had experienced and that made me even more determined to ensure that the restrictions [on his ministry] were Asked for his view now of Bishop Casey, he said: 'That he was an offender, a sexual predator.
 He added: 'The fact of the matter is that individuals have come forward and spoken about numerous sexual activities, some consensual, others not.
 Many involved very young people.
 'That is wrong and there is no TURN TO PAGE 8

-Exclusive: MoS investigation
+THE Bishop of Limerick has urged Exclusive: MoS investigation any clerical child sexual abuse

 into Bishop Casey allegations justification for that and it should have been distressed and hurt should be helped and supported by the Church.
 That is a major

 The Limerick Diocese, which paid over €100,000 in a settlement to one of Bishop Casey's accusers who took a case in the High Court in 2016 for damages for alleged sexual abuse, issued a statement on behalf of the current Bishop, Dr Brendan Leahy.
 Bishop Leahy, who has access to all documents relating to complaints made in his diocese, said: 'I express deep sorrow and regret to anyone who has been wounded by clerical abuse, including the people referred to in this documentary.
 They deserve our respect, belief and support Without commenting on any specific allegation.
 I have no reason

 The MoS also revealed yesterday that the very first known complaint of abuse made against Bishop Casev in 2001 went missing after it was received by the

-By Anne Sheridan

-meant they got away with it.'

-Bishop Leahy, who has seen all

-allegations made against Bishop

-Casey within his own diocese, also

-met one of the women who

-alleged child sexual abuse.

-This woman proceeded with a

-High Court case for personal
+is a heinous act.
+'On behalf of the Diocese of Limerick, I express deep sorrow and regret to anyone who has been wounded by clerical abuse,

+including the people referred to

+survivors to come forward, as a

+major new documentary on

-injuries against Bishop Casey and
+disgraced Bishop Eamonn Casey

+The programme, Bishop Casey's Buried Secrets, which followed a

+and the Irish Mail on Sunday,

+revealed that five allegations of

+child sexual abuse were made

+In addition, he had multiple sexual relations with adult women,

-the Diocese of Limerick in 2016,
+which the Galway Diocese

-The woman, who is entitled to

-anonymity, also signed a

-confidentiality clause.
-Limerick

-Diocese said they did not impose

-that clause and nor is it their policy to impose such agreements.
+described as an 'abuse of trust'.
+In a statement to RTÉ, the Bishop

+of Limerick, Dr Brendan Leahy,

+said: 'Sexual abuse by any person

+against him over four decades.